gaurav67890/Detectron2/README.md

 1.trainer-main.py is for single gpu 2.trainer-main-gpu.py is for multiple gpus
+3. Also you can replace dent with crack, scratch,broken etc.
 ```

 ### 8. Get the image id for the above image, and use it to push the docker image to gcp